shipdocs/bastion-firewall/ARCHITECTURE.md

     participant App as Application
     participant Kernel as Linux Kernel
     participant NFQ as NFQUEUE
-    participant Daemon as Douane Daemon
+    participant Daemon as Bastion Daemon
     participant WL as Service Whitelist
     participant Rules as Rules Engine
     participant GUI as GUI Client